wojciechmarek/wojciechmarek/README.md

 - 👋 I’m Wojciech Marek.
 - 🌱 I'm a full-stack software developer.
 - 🏛️ I'm currently working as a frontend developer.
-- 📚 I’m currently learning design UIs and user experience.
+- 📚 I’m currently learning how to design UIs and user experiences.
 - 👀 I’m interested in everything colorful, especially well-designed websites.
 - 💞️ I’m looking to collaborate on software that will change to world 🌎.
 - 🙈 I'm dreaming to check that the earth is round ✈️.